juangamella/abcd/README.md

 python run_experiments.py -n 10 -b 2 -k 1 --boot 20 -s 7 --folder dataset_test --strategy entropy --starting-samples 100
 ```

 If it doesn't crash after 1 minute, kill it and run the rest.
-To run the ABCD algorithm at 50, 100 and 1000 observational sample sizes, each for four rounds:
+To run the ABCD algorithm four times (with different inital random seeds) at 50, 100 and 1000 observational sample sizes:

 ```
 cd new/